 Medical Volunteers Palestine

 There are few areas in the world with as much history, unrest and turmoil as Palestine.
 The people here are in dire need of quality medical care and attention, which is where you can help.
 Volunteers on this program will be working in the old city of Nablus on the West Bank.
 The clinic here serves 30,000 people, many of whom are impoverished and for whom life is a struggle.
 The clinic desperately requires volunteer medical doctors, nurses and dentists, in addition to mental health and physical therapy specialists.
-Medical and nursing students are also warmly welcomed.
 This is a truly remarkable program set in one of the most historic and interesting environments one could ever experience.
 While the program will undoubtedly be challenging it also promises to be one of the most rewarding and beneficial projects a medical volunteer could ever participate in.
 Become a Love Volunteer today and play your part in helping care for those less fortunate in Palestine.

 Goals of this Project:

 - Improve the prospects of the people of Palestine